Constitutions and Democracy

 Inclusion + Compromise=Protection of Interests

-“Constitution building that includes and permits the participation of all legitimate groups, actors and stakeholders is more likely to result in institutional choices that strengthen rather than weaken democratization.”
+“Constitution building that includes and permits the participation of all legitimate groups, actors and stakeholders are more likely to result in institutional choices that strengthen rather than weaken democratization.”
 Broad representation of key powerholders and social groups in deciding on the content of the constitution is critical because it helps ensure that the agreements reached reflect consensus on the types of institutions adopted, the allocation of powers and the processes of governing under the new system.
 Consensus building efforts, in turn, mean that diverse groups are more likely to feel that the institutional arrangements they agreed to serve their interests and should be respected and upheld.
-Inclusive dialogue, negotiation and compromise in drafting the constitution also help to build trust among opposing groups as they work out the new rules of political life.
+The inclusive dialogue, negotiation and compromise in drafting the constitution also help to build trust among opposing groups as they work out the new rules of political life.

 Note that while representation of key actors in drafting the constitution is critically important, it can also lead to controversial trade-offs in the form of institutional compromises.
 Sometimes these compromises may even include the incorporation of non-democratic features in an otherwise democratic constitution in order to secure needed support for change.
 For example, in the 1990s Chile’s transition to democracy succeeded in large part because negotiators for the democratic opposition agreed to include several non-democratic constitutional provisions demanded by the outgoing military regime.
-These provisions constrained the choices of popularly elected officials, but in so doing they addressed the fears of the outgoing military regime and its right wing supporters.
+These provisions constrained the choices of popularly elected officials, but in so doing they addressed the fears of the outgoing military regime and its right-wing supporters.
 Pro-democratic parties acceded to these provisions in exchange for other measures they wanted and to advance the larger goal of securing the return to elected civilian government.

 Chile illustrates how strategic bargaining over constitutional provisions can help pave the way to establishing a democratic system by mitigating fear and giving opposing groups a rationale for supporting new constitutional arrangements.
 The ability to eventually eliminate non-democratic provisions is critical, however, and this point highlights the potential risk of such compromises.
 The Chilean legislature gradually mustered the needed support to legally remove these measures, though it took 15 years to do so.